 We have seen that holomorphic approximation plays a crucial role in Oka theory.
-Likewise, the problem of approximating holomorphic maps by algebraic maps is of central importance in algebraic geometry.
-Algebraic approximations in general do not exist even for maps between very simple affine algebraic manifolds.
+Likewise, the problem of approximating holomorphic maps by algebraic maps is of central importance.
+Algebraic approximants in general do not exist even for maps between very simple affine algebraic manifolds.
 For instance, there are no nontrivial algebraic morphisms $\C\to \C\setminus\{0\}$.
-Of central importance in these approximation problems is the following class of algebraic manifolds which was discussed by Gromov \cite{Gromov1989} and was formally introduced in \cite[Definition 2.1]{Forstneric2006AJM}; see also \cite[Definition 5.6.13 (e)]{Forstneric2017E}.
+A major role in these problems play the following classes of algebraic manifolds which were discussed by Gromov \cite{Gromov1989}; see also \cite[Definition 2.1]{Forstneric2006AJM} and \cite[Definition 5.6.13 (e)]{Forstneric2017E}.